Gamebook Tracker

 OpenOpens the book and enters the tracker

-Permanently deletes the book and all its progress (with confirmation)
+Permanently deletes the book and all your progress for it (with confirmation).
+Does not affect other users tracking the same book.

 The tracker interface